-Episodic memory and control.
 In this article we consider these interactions in detail, by examining how learning and episodic memory contribute to the flexibility of control, enabling rapid generalization and the optimization of behavior for a task.
 Specifically, we show that storing information in episodic memory and retrieving that information in the future enables the rapid and efficient transfer of knowledge useful for control from previously experienced situations to new ones.
 Conversely, control can help avert a potential cost in the use of episodic memory: retaining old memories runs the risk of creating confusion when old knowledge conflicts with new information.
 In these cases, control can be used to intervene by guiding the memory retrieval process, providing context that disambiguates otherwise conflicting memories and aids recall of task-appropriate ones.
-In combination, episodic memory and control work to store memories of past experiences and the context in which those experiences occurred, accessing memories from similar situations in the past that may be useful in the current situation.
+In combination, episodic memory and control work to store memories from similar situations in the past that may be useful in the current situation.
 This idea builds on previous suggestions that the binding function of episodic memory (McClelland et al., 1995) and the biasing effect of context representations on processing (Cohen et al., 1990) can be viewed as two complementary forms of control (Cohen & O'Reilly, 1996).
-Here we suggest that, working together (as shown in Figure

-1), these may help explain both the rapid learning of new tasks and the breadth of tasks that can be performed.
+Here we suggest that, working together (as shown in Figure 1), these may help explain both the rapid learning of new tasks and the breadth of tasks that can be performed.

 We formalize these ideas and explore them using computationally explicit mechanisms in what we refer to as the Episodic Generalization and Optimization (EGO) framework, which implements episodic memory and context-dependent control of processing within a standard neural network architecture.
-This is inspired by previous work exploring the relationship between episodic memory (as a form external memory) and recurrent neural networks used for control (e.g., Graves et al., 2014; Fortunato et al., 2019; Ritter et al, 2018; Webb et al., 2021; 2023).
+This is inspired by previous work exploring the relationship between episodic memory (as a form external memory) and recurrent neural networks used for control (e.g., Fortunato et al., 2019; Graves et al., 2014; Ritter et al., 2018; Webb, Frankland, et al., 2023; Webb et al., 2020).
 Here, we use this framework to address empirical phenomena across three domains of function that have largely been treated separately of one another (reinforcement learning, event segmentation, and category formation), showing in simulations that the same underlying mechanisms can account for characteristically human patterns of behavior in these different domains.
 Specifically, the simulations describe how episodic memory and context-dependent control can enable human-like inference in sequential prediction tasks, how the control system learns to segment continuous experience to disambiguate conflicting memories, and how episodic memory bootstraps the learning of abstract context representations used to control inference and behavior in category learning.
 We use the simulations to illustrate the factors of the environment and the system that contribute to generalization, such as the temporal structure of experience and the specificity versus generality of memory retrieval, providing an integrated account of findings previously addressed separately by models of reinforcement learning, episodic memory, and cognitive control.